 - The percentage loss or the difference between the original mass and the final mass.

 - A. abrasion loss value of 40 indicates that 40% of the original mass of the sample passed through the sieve.

 Important of Abrasion Test

-It is important to remember that, regardless of the method chosen, abrasion testing is a necessary procedure as part of a quality control process to assess how materials will react to wear over time.
+It is important to remember, especially when pondering what is determined by conducting an abrasion test, that regardless of the method chosen, abrasion testing is a necessary procedure as part of a quality control process to assess how materials will react to wear over time.